Roboto-Automo/100-days-of-code/robertoProgressLog.md

 My goal is to finish the whole basic javascript module by the end of the week and maybe go back over some html in VS code and make a basic webpage.
 Maybe it is overly ambitious although I shouldn't be too hard on myself as I will be starting the bootcamp soon which I'm sure will prove to be intensive.

+### Day 3: March 2

+**Today's Progress**:

+*Took a break from Javascript to revisit HTML and CSS*

+After having the first pre-course session with School of Code yesterday, I realised I need to brush up on my HTML and CSS fluency.
+Although I am a proficient tinkerer in the languages, at the moment, all the tools, their names and their implementation aren't quite at the tip of my tongue.

+I decided to start on the technical documentation project on Freecodecamp and skip over tutorials today and see if I could build from scratch using my own knowledge.
+My thinking wasn't very lateral in thinking what code to use to make the sidebar, so had to use the developer tools to work out what CSS styling was used.

+**Thoughts:**
+Spent a couple of hours today tinkering with the technical documentation website.
+I'll continue with the HTML/CSS tutorials where I left off last and revise some forgotten concepts and make notes.
+Will try to complete all the HTML/CSS freecodecamp projects by the weeks end.
+Would like to squeeze in more coding, but have a house to paint, and been distracted with deliveries and planning meals for my new work from home life.
+At least the Virgin man came to bring me fast internet!